Information on 510 Thread Batteries and Vaping Safety

 Types of 510 thread vapes:

-Originally 510 Thread batteries were generally all pen-shaped, which is still arguably the most popular way to vape today.
+Originally 510 Thread batteries were generally much heavier, and all pen-shaped, which is still arguably the most popular way to vape today.
 But new technology and the need for increased power caused the battery industry to rapidly evolve.
-Batteries now take on a variety of forms that resemble mods and box devices, only smaller.
+Batteries now take on a variety of styles and shapes, such as pens, mods and box battery devices They do have look like the older style 510 thread batteries, only smaller.

-Classic Pen Style – The original 510 batteries were a slim and lightweight pen style battery that were around the same width as the average oil cartridge.
+Classic Pen Style Batteries – This was the original upgrade in 510 batteries.
+The batteries were a much slimmer and lightweight pen style battery that were about the same width as the average oil cartridge.
 Some newer model pens are draw activated, which means you don’t have to push a button to vape.
 These auto-draw pens are easy to operate, but are not known for their power.
-The majority of 510 thread batteries utilize buttons to operate.
+The majority of today's 510 thread pen batteries utilize buttons to operate, and often have LED indicator lights.
+Upgraded models have built in pre-heat functions that will prep whatever medium that is being used for a smoother taste!
+These also may have variable voltage settings that can be changed via the button or a twist dial.

-Box Mods – The newer style of 510 thread batteries look similar to the larger mech-mods, but are usually much lighter and more compact for discretion.
+Small Box Mod Batteries – The newer style of 510 thread batteries look similar to the larger mech-mods, but are usually much smaller, lighter and more compact for discretion.
 They have the standard 510 threads and sometimes utilize strong magnetic adapters that let you to easily connect your cartridge or other atomizing device.
 These devices are usually able to be personalized to the user.
 These batteries are a little more expensive, but well worth the cost!

-Keychain style – Keychain style 510 Thread Batteries introduce a new level of discretion to vaping.
+Keychain style Batteries – Keychain style and Ultra Discreet 510 Thread Batteries introduce a new level of subtlety to vaping.
 Many of these batteries look like your standard everyday car key fob or keychain to everyone but you!
-They often have a concealed spring loaded 510 thread connection with your desired cartridge that will pop out when you press the button.
+They may contain a concealed spring loaded 510 thread connection with your desired cartridge that will pop out when you press the button.
+Many are very small, but very powerful batteries with hanger lanyards or key rings.
 These batteries are often charged by a standard micro USB charger.

-E-pipe style – These 510 thread batteries resemble a tobacco pipe.
-Normally, the manufacturers try to keep the look and style very classy.
-Many vape enthusiasts like this style because the vaping action emulates the sensation of “smoking a bowl”.
+E-pipe style Batteries – These 510 thread batteries resemble a tobacco pipe.
+Normally, the manufacturers tries to keep the look and style of the pipe battery very classy.
+Some vape enthusiasts like this style because the vaping action emulates the sensation of “hitting a bowl”.
 Many pipe style 510 thread batteries use strong magnetic adapters that can easily swap between cartridges if desired.

-Standard Mod Boxes – Some larger standard mods are compatible with 510 thread oil cartridges as well.
-However, there is a need for a specific type of 510 thread connection that allows air to flow through the bottom of that device.
-Many mods can accommodate this type of bottom airflow system.
+Standard large Mod Boxes – This is currently where the nicotine vape battery industry has headed.
+Some are much larger, and heavier than standard 510 threaded mods.
+Many are compatible with standard 510 thread oil cartridges as well.
+However, with these batteries, sometimes there is a need for a specific type of 510 thread connection that allows air to flow through the bottom of that device.
+Many mods can accommodate this type of bottom airflow system without a special connection..

 Advantages of Our 510 Thread Batteries:

 Our 510 thread vape batteries have distinct advantages over your standard batteries.
-Our batteries tend to have longer battery life and utilize more advanced technologies and safety features.
-Our batteries are compact and discreet!
+Our batteries tend to have longer battery life, use Rapid Charge Upgrades, and utilize more advanced technologies and safety features.

 Tips For Using 510 Thread Batteries w/ Oil Cartridges:

-Cartridge vaping with 510 Thread Batteries has grown in popularity because consumers love how incredibly easy they are to use and conceal.
+Cartridge vaping with 510 Thread Batteries has grown in popularity because consumers love how incredibly easy they are to use and keep concealed and discreet.
 When starting any new cartridge, start on the lowest voltage setting and slowly increase your intake by taking small pulls with breaks in between until you find your ideal dosage.

 Pro Tip - Be sure to note your ideal dosage for future reference!

-Newer versions of oil cartridges, like the standard CCELL cartridges need more voltage current to conduct the wicking properly without the risk of burning out the wick and delivering a consistent draw.
-These atomizer cartridges are best suited for510 Thread Batteries that operate around the 3.3 to 3.7 volt range.
-Some users would argue that higher voltage setting are perfectly acceptable as well.
+Newer versions of oil cartridges, like the standard CCELL (Ceramic Coil) cartridges use more advanced safety features, but often need more voltage current to conduct the wicking properly without the risk of burning it out and delivers a consistent draw.
+These atomizer cartridges are best suited for 510 Thread Batteries that operate around the 3.3 to 3.7 volt range.
+Some users would argue that higher voltage settings are perfectly acceptable as well.
 However, the average safety limit on most CCELL atomizers is around 3.8 volts.
+I would not recommend surpassing this limit!
+Once again, please use caution and buy these atomizers from a reputable manufacturer.

 Some thick oil and wax 510 thread atomizers now use ceramic coil systems which require more voltage to achieve the desired results.
-To be honest, these can be a little tricky to master, but are fantastic!
-Start with a lower voltage, around 2 to 3 volts if possible to preheat or warm the contents.
+These can be pretty easy to master and user reviews state these are fantastic companions for our batteries!
+Start with a lower voltage, around 2 to 3 volts, if possible, to preheat or warm the contents.
 Standard operation is between 3.3 and 3.7 volts, any higher and you risk burning the contents.

 Battery Capacity - Every 510 Thread Battery has a designated battery capacity.
 This represents the overall battery life in milliamp hours, or mAh.
 The higher the mAh, the longer the battery is rated to last.